 How Much Does Poor Service History Reduce Car Value?

 Service history plays an important role in how buyers assess a car’s condition and value.
-While a missing stamp doesn’t automatically make a car unsellable, poor service history can reduce a car’s value, particularly when buyers are comparing similar vehicles.
+While a missing service stamp doesn’t automatically make a car unsellable, poor or incomplete service history can reduce value, particularly when buyers are comparing similar vehicles.

-This guide explains how service history affects pricing, how much value can be lost, and when poor records matter most.
+This guide explains how service history affects pricing, how much value can be lost, and when missing records matter most.
+For a wider view of how vehicle pricing works, visit our Valuation Guidance hub.

 Why service history affects car value